Gavin-OP/stat4012-group-project/README.md

 >  To synthesize profitable trading strategies, accurately predicting future stock prices is crucial.
 There are mainly three approaches to make such predictions:
 >
 > - cross-sectional regressions (OLS)
 >    - cons: low accuracy due to the violation of OLS assumptions
 > - time series models (e.g. ARIMA)
 >    - cons: don't work well on volatile data
 > - machine learning models.
-Among these
 >    - machine learning models have shown higher accuracy even for volatile data
 > - Our goal is to compare the prediction accuracy of two machine learning algorithms, Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM), and find the optimal model to conduct multivariate time series forecasting.

 ## Design

-### Data
+- Data

   We will be using a single stock/ETF's historical pricing data (High, Low, Open, Close, Volume) for one year, at 5-minute intervals.

-### Logistic
+- Logistic

   We will use High, Low, Close, and Volume data as regressors (features) and use Open data as the response.

-### Hyperparameters
+- Hyperparameters

   The hyperparameters we will be testing are:

-1. Number of layers (hidden layer=1)
+  - Number of layers (hidden layer=1)
-2. Number of neurons in each layer
+  - Number of neurons in each layer
-3. Batch size
+  - Batch size
-4. Activation function
+  - Activation function
-5. Optimizer
+  - Optimizer

-### Evaluating Measures
+- Evaluating Measures

   We will be evaluating the accuracy and generalization error of the models.

-### Questions to Answer
+- Questions to Answer

-1. How to decide the number of layers and neurons in each layer?[^2]
+  - How to decide the number of layers and neurons in each layer?[^2]

 ## Implementation

-### Steps
+### Data Collection

-1. Collect data
+Stock price and relative information will be download from Bloomberg terminal or [Yahoo Finance](https://finance.yahoo.com/).
+We will collect a single stock or ETF's historical pricing data (High, Low, Open, Close) at 5-minute intervals, in A-Share market for past one year.

-2. Preprocess data by calculating returns and converting it into a stationary sequence
+1. Preprocess data by calculating returns and converting it into a stationary sequence
-3. Initialize a neural network architecture through xxx
+2. Initialize a neural network architecture through xxx
-4. Prune unnecessary nodes
+3. Prune unnecessary nodes

 ## References